-Located at the crossroads of north and south, the royal city of Hyderabad is a delectable blend of tradition and modernity, a synthesis of Hindu and Muslim cultures and the home of arguably the best biryani in the country.
+Located at the crossroads of north and south, the royal city of Hyderabad is a delectable blend of tradition and modernity, a synthesis of Hindu and Muslim cultures.
+The Mughal influence not only stretches to the monuments and structures but Hyderabad’s distinctive cuisine as well, which includes star dishes like Hyderabadi biryani, haleem, patthar ke gosht, Shikampuri kebab and desserts like shahi tukda and khoobani ka meetha.
 Here’s a guide to the best experiences for tourists in Hyderabad.

-Hyderabad’s famous biryani joint is frequented mosty by tourists, as city folk prefer smaller establishments.
+Hyderabad’s famous biryani joint is frequented mostly by tourists.
 Save your biryani fix for elsewhere but drop by at breakfast for mutton kheema, gurda bhaji and roti.

 Another Hyderabad chain is known for its chicken and mutton biryani, which still tastes as good as when it first made its name.

 A classy South Indian restaurant at the ITC Kakatiya, serving excellent thalis, coastal fare and regional dishes from Andhra, Telangana and Rayalaseema like natukodi koora, gongura mamsam, ragi sangati and royyala kothimiri karam (prawn fry in coriander masala).

 This restaurant in the Hyderabad Marriott Hotel and Convention Centre serves authentic cuisine from the riyasats (kingdoms) of Andhra, Hyderabad, Lucknow and Kashmir, with delicious biryani, kebabs and a terrific midnight buffet spread, so you know where to go after a night of partying.

-Named after the kangans (bangles) that constitute the wall décor, Kangan is located in Westin Hyderabad Mindspace, and serves great North Indian, Northwest frontier and Peshawari cuisine and typical Hyderabadi teas.
+Named after the kangans (bangles) that constitute the wall décor, Kangan is located in Westin Hyderabad Mindspace, and serves excellent North Indian, Northwest frontier and Peshawari cuisine and typical Hyderabadi teas.
 Try the succulent galawati, seekh and barra kebabs, besides the midnight buffet.

 If you don’t mind the drive to Osman Sagar in the western part of town, the food and view will make up for it.
-Located in a 100ft tower at The Golkonda Resort and Spa, it serves excellent Nizami delicacies in an ambience that matches–carpets, lamps, chandeliers, retro cutlery and culinary delights like apricot pudding and anokhi kheer, which is flavoured with a hint of onion!
+Located in a 100ft tower at The Golkonda Resort and Spa, it serves exquisite Nizami delicacies in an ambience that matches–carpets, lamps, chandeliers, retro cutlery and culinary delights like apricot pudding and anokhi kheer, flavoured with a hint of onion!

-Here, you’ll find a good mix of North and Southern cuisine, served to an accompaniment of live music and ghazal nights.
-Deori is located in the Hyatt Hyderabad Gachibowli.
+Here, you’ll find a good mix of North and Southern cuisine, served to the accompaniment of live music and ghazal nights.
 Try their Kebabs Unlimited package every Saturday.

 A tribute to the first passenger train service in India in 1853, the restaurant is set up like a train station–with tables on a railway platform and extra seating in the wagons of an elegantly appointed replica train with the restaurant name (after the three steam engines) in gold lettering.
 Beautiful decor, silverware, silk tapestries and exquisite Anglo-Indian dishes is what you can expect.

 Rooftop lounge bars are the rage, especially in the plush Jubilee Hills neighbourhood–Air Café, Vertigo the High Life, Fly High by LS, Over the Moon at Hotel Daspalla and the enormous Klub Trinity with a complete clubbing experience and separate sections called Star Gazer, Sun Lounger and Moon Walker, are your options!
 The Sky Lounge at Hotel Avasa in Hi-Tech City has a rooftop dance floor with a great view.
 Komatose at Holiday Inn offers a great Saturday Drunch (drinks and brunch).
 Drunken Poets Café at BKR Hotel in Kondapur has good live music.
 Hard Rock Café at GVK One Mall claims to serve the highest number of tequila shots in town and has live rock bands every Thursday.
 No matter where you go in Hyderabad, there are a lot of places to party–Café Reboot in Madhapur, the psychedelic Rain, which is packed on Friday and Saturday or the dark interiors of Spoil with the bartender performing flaming cocktails and flaring tricks–this is a city with a lot of options.

-Hyderabad Marriott Hotel and Convention Centre, Tank Bund RoadLocated right opposite Hussain Sagar Lake and connected by a Sky Bridge to its sister hotel The Courtyard by Marriott, the plush property is centrally located between the IT hub and city’s sights.
-An added bonus, the food here is excellent, too.
+Hyderabad Marriott Hotel & Convention Centre Located right opposite Hussain Sagar Lake, between the IT hub and city’s sights and connected by a Sky Bridge to its sister hotel The Courtyard by Marriott, the food of this luxurious property is to die for!

 Trident Hotel, Hitec City An upmarket business hotel with excellent service and choice of restaurants – from Italian, International and Nizami.
 There’s also the Ninety Six Bar and a Cigar Lounge!

-Taj Mahal Hotel, Abid RoadLocated in an old colonial style building with a newer annex, the legendary TMH is a budget option despite the heritage tag.
-Besides its central location, the big plus is the popular vegetarian restaurant serving Udupi and Mangalorean fare–button idlis, masala dosas and Mysore bajjis!
+Taj Mahal Hotel, Abid Road Located in an old colonial style building with a newer annexe, the legendary TMH is a budget option despite the heritage tag.
+Besides its central location, the big plus is the famous vegetarian restaurant serving Udupi and Mangalorean fare–button idlis, masala dosas and Mysore bajjis!